Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 c) direction of changes;

-34. By origin, two main types of successions are distinguished:
+34. Based on their origin, there are two main types of successions:

 a) permanent;